 The distribution industry for electrical products and other industrial MRO supplies and services is very competitive.
+Competition is primarily focused on the local service area.
 We compete directly with national and regional broad-based companies, niche companies carrying only specialized products, and small, local companies with one or a few locations.
 Another source of competition in this industry is buying groups formed by smaller distributors to increase purchasing power and provide some cooperative marketing capability.
-Outside this industry, manufacturers employ, and may increase the use of, direct sales representatives.
-In addition, some manufacturers with sufficient size, geographic scope and financial and marketing resources may be in a position to offer customers their national accounts services.
-Finally, the development of alternative distribution channels, such as internet-based catalogs, do-it-yourself retail outlets, or a shift to direct sales and service by manufacturers, could have a material adverse effect on our markets and, as a result, our operating performance.

 Some of our existing competitors have, and new market entrants may have, greater financial and marketing resources than we do.
-To the extent existing or future competitors seek to gain or retain market share by reducing prices, we may be required to lower our prices, thereby adversely affecting financial results.
-Existing or future competitors also may seek to compete with us for acquisitions, which could have the effect of increasing the price and reducing the number of suitable acquisitions.
-In addition, it is possible that competitive pressures resulting from the industry trend toward consolidation could affect growth and profit margins.
-See "Our Business -- Competition."
+To the extent existing or future competitors seek to gain or retain market share by reducing prices, we may be required to lower our prices, thereby adversely affecting financial results